 Mirza Fazal Ahmad died in 1904

 Mirza Fazl Ahmad seems to have disappeared from the scene altogether after 1892.
-I had done some research on this and found out that he died under mysterious circumstances by 1904 in Montgomery (sahiwaal), British India.
-I will dig out my research and update this article in due time.
+I had done some research on this and found out that he died under mysterious circumstances by 1904 in Montgomery (sahiwaal), British India, most likely of plague, the body was not sent to Qadian.

 MGA boycotted the funeral